Job Market Candidate

 Works in Progress

 - (Forthcoming) with Walter Mattli.
 "Changing Capital Market Structure and Regulatory Challenges: Trends in Equity and Foreign Exchange Markets."
-The Oxford Handbook on International Economic Governance and Market Regulation (Eds.
+The Oxford Handbook on Institutions of International Economic Governance and Market Regulation (Eds.
 Eric Brousseau, Jean Michel Glachant and Jérôme Sgard).
 Oxford University Press.

 - (Revise & Resubmit stage).
 "Power and the Panopticon: The Political Economy of National Trade Surveillance Systems."